HuveD/micro_roo_manager/docs/rules/mcp_usage_guide.md

 2.  **`perplexity` (Priority for Real-Time & Sourced Web Information):**
     *   **Purpose:** Accesses and synthesizes real-time web information with sources.
-    *   **When:** Queries requiring current events, latest information, trends, or facts needing web verification, where `context7` is not applicable.
+    *   **When:** Queries requiring current events, latest information, trends, or facts needing web verification, where `context7` is not applicable and general web search is sufficient.

+3.  **`firecrawl` (Priority for Targeted Web Content Extraction & Structuring):**
+    *   **Purpose:** Directly extracts detailed or structured information from specific websites, providing it in an LLM-friendly format.
+    *   **When:** General search results from `perplexity` are insufficient, and specific website content (full page, specific data patterns like product lists, comments) needs to be fetched, or a URL's content needs accurate Markdown conversion.

-3.  **`mem0` (Contextual & Personalization Layer):**
+4.  **`mem0` (Contextual & Personalization Layer):**
     *   **Purpose:** Enables stateful, context-aware interactions by remembering prior user interactions.
     *   **When:** Need to maintain conversational context, recall user preferences, or personalize responses.
-Supports other tools and general conversation; not a primary information retrieval tool like `context7` or `perplexity`.
+Supports other tools and general conversation; not a primary information retrieval tool like `context7`, `perplexity`, or `firecrawl`.

 ---